minio/docs/source/administration/object-management/transition-objects-to-gcs.rst

 clusters.
 See the ``mc`` :ref:`Installation Quickstart <mc-install>` for instructions on downloading and installing ``mc``.

-Use the :mc:`mc alias` command to create an alias for the source MinIO cluster.
+Use the :mc:`mc alias set` command to create an alias for the source MinIO cluster.
 Alias creation requires specifying an access key for a user on the source and destination clusters.
 The specified users must have :ref:`permissions
 <minio-lifecycle-management-transition-to-gcs-permissions>` for configuring and